cmda-bt/fe-course-18-19/week-1.md

 # Week 1

-This week we introduce the Frontend 2 18-19 course.
+In this lab we introduce the Frontend 2 18-19 course.
 This lesson is part of the two week JavaScript bootcamp.

 ## Program